 Increases in density along with sharp increases in energy prices have forced many IT pros to look at how inefficient existing cooling practices are.
 The majority of data centre owners are investigating ways to save energy while maintaining adequate cooling through the use of more targeted air circulation using computational fluid dynamics (CFD) and thermal imaging.
 But, direct cooling through water use in the data centre is raising its head again.

 Air cooling: Popular but flawed

 Air cooling’s faults are becoming more apparent.
 It’s just not very good as a heat transfer medium.
-As data centre equipment has increased
+As data centre equipment has increased in density, the use

 The amount of energy required to chill down air to required temperatures and to move it around and through the data centre is becoming somewhat expensive.
 Although water may be the most cost-effective way forward, today it’s still predominantly a secondary source.